 And Barbara Boxer was running a protest in Washington, D.C. at the time.

-I mean, you've got, you know, all of everybody here, just like they have selective moral outrage on anything Trump, you know, if Trump sits on a plane next to a woman, and you have an eyewitness that says nothing happened in the plane, and the woman claims she didn't mind the groping for 15 minutes.
+I mean, you've got, you know, all of everybody here, just like they have selective moral outrage on anything Trump, you know, if Trump sits on a plane next to a woman and you have an eyewitness that says nothing happened in the plane, and the woman claims she didn't mind the groping for 15 minutes.

-And it was only when he moved from one part of the body to another part of the body, then it mattered.
+And it was only when he moved from one part of the body to another part of the body then it mattered.

-They didn't spend an hour when it came out, the eyewitness said it's not true.
+They didn't spend an hour when it came out.

-You know, how in a year where we know that Bernie Sanders was cheated in many, many ways in a primary?
+You know, how in a year where we know that Bernie Sanders was cheated in many, many ways in a primary, how in a season where WikiLeaks has now described in detail so many different things about how that primary was handled,

-right into the hands of dark art political operatives that brag on tape that they have been fomenting violence at Trump rallies the entire election season and that they are involved in a widespread voter fraud effort.
+or that the Project Veritas tapes show that money goes from the Clinton campaign to the DNC to a Democratic group right into the hands of dark art political operatives that brag on tape that they have been fomenting violence at Trump rallies the entire election season and that they are involved in a widespread voter fraud effort.

 And we've now since discovered that the key operative in this scheme, not only to send the agitators, but to advance this voter fraud effort, had actually visited the Obama White House 342 times.

-You're gonna accept them.
+You're going to accept them.

 And to his very good credit, he didn't fall for the bait.